francesco-giannico/Cryptocurrency_Clustering_Forecasting/README.md

 17. Ripple (XRP).

 ## Feature engineering
+As the rows in the dataset only contains information about a specific period (i.e. one day), these are not sufficient to generate good predictions.
+Thus, to get better predictions, it has been decided to add more features in each dataset, computed on the base of the feature **Close** and **Volume**.
+These new features are the *technical indicators* involved in the decisional support process of a trader.
+Their value is used for the technical analysis of the price trends and, thus, for the prediction of the price trends of the future.
+To accomplish this step, the library exploited is **pandas_ta5**, which is an easy to use library that is built upon Python's Pandas library with more than 80 technical indicators.

+### Features
+* Simple Moving Average (SMA)
+* Exponential Moving Average (EMA)
+* Moving Average Convergence-Divergence (MACD)
+* Relative Strenght Index (RSI)
+* Ultimate Oscillator (UO)
+* Bollinger Bands (BBANDS)
+* Volume-weighted Average Price (VWAP)

 ## Deep Learning technique
 **Long short-term memory (LSTM)** which is a widely adopeted technique for time series forecasting.